wendiganyu/AMLS_II_assignment21_22/README.md

 │  Model_GAN.py: Define the model structure of SRGAN with PyTorch.
 │  README.md
 │  requirements.txt: Python package requirements.
+│  main.py: Train the SRResnet and SRGAN models under all the tracks with one run.
 │  Train_Model_GAN.py: Run this file to train the SRGAN model.
 │  Train_Model_SRResnet.py: Run this file to train the SRResnet model.
 │  Utils.py: Utility functions mainly doing image processing and loading the saved SR generator model.